 Take time from your studies to explore the beautiful surrounding coast and countryside.
 Take the 222 service from Carmarthen Bus Station to picturesque Laugharne, where the brilliant Keeping Faith series was filmed… Make the most of your time in beautiful South West Wales!

 It’s only half an hour away from campus, and is also home to Dylan Thomas’ Boathouse, overlooking the sea towards the Gower Coast.

 Alternatively, just a short bus ride away from the campus is the National Botanic Garden of Wales.
 Here you’ll find a variety of themed gardens and the world’s largest single-span glasshouse, along with a tropical butterfly house and British bird of prey centre.
 It’s the perfect spot for a picnic and a sunny day out.
 Visit their website to find out what’s on over the coming month.

 Arts and Culture

 Carmarthen is packed with galleries and arts spaces by day, and alive with places to experience live music and performances by night.
-You’ll want to keep an eye on what’s going on at the following venues;
+Remember to keep an eye on what’s going on at the Lyric Theatre.

 It is home to many sports teams, with the Carmarthen Quins RFC playing in the Welsh Premiership, and Carmarthen Town FC playing in the Welsh Premier Football league.
-Also, a brand new, half a million-pound, state-of-the-art Velodrome has just been built in the town for cycling enthusiasts… Not to mention the Scarlets, last-season’s European Champions Cup semi-finalists are just half an hours drive away are the Scarlets, who play in the Guiness Pro 14 Rugby Championship along with 3 other Welsh regions and teams from Scotland, Ireland, Italy and South Africa.
+Also, there is a state-of-the-art Velodrome for cycling enthusiasts… And just half an hours drive away are the Scarlets, who play in the Guiness Pro 14 Rugby Championship along with 3 other Welsh regions and teams from Scotland, Ireland, Italy and South Africa.